Skip to content

 Aerial view of Maidichong in Yiliang, Yunnan - China

-The best time to visit the Maidichong Village and to see the rice patterns is shortly before the harvest season which usually happens around mid-September.
+The best time to visit the Maidichong Village and see the rice patterns is shortly before harvest, usually around mid-September.

 What to do in the area: visit the Tobacco laboratories